Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/ionic-modals-passing-and-receiving-data.md

 That will be what we'll be making today, a modal that passes, modifies, and returns data.

-The end result for today will look something like this:
+The result for today will look something like this:

 <video autoplay loop muted playsinline>
   <source src="https://res.cloudinary.com/daily-dev-tips/video/upload/q_auto/io-data_scsedq.webm" type="video/webm" />